 Drop-down menus are used on forms to capture responses for which there is one correct response from multiple possible answers.
 A good example of this is asking for a visitor’s province, state or country.

 It's important to consider all the possibilities when making a form.
 We could simply present a textbox in which the user could type the province name, but that allows the possibility that they could make a typing mistake (which becomes an issue if this information is entered directly into a database, without human oversight).
-We could reduce the size textbox to to allow just two characters, and prompt them just to type in the province or state abbreviation, but while the reduces the possibility of error, it does not remove it.
+We could reduce the size of the textbox to to allow just two characters, and prompt the user just to type in the province or state abbreviation: while that reduces the possibility of error, it does not remove it.

 One of the best solutions to use for a question in a form for which there is only one right answer from a large number of possibilities is a drop-down menu.

 In an HTML form, this is created through the use of the